RangerRick/sbnbl/README.md

 # <a name="Version_History" />Version History

+* 1.2.0
+  - Completely rewrite the Chrome settings page in AngularJS to work with stricter Chrome extension APIs.
+  - Fix comment-rewriting to work with the latest SBN layout.
 * 1.1.2
   - Scans and updates blacklisted comments for all tabs with SBNation pages loaded, rather than just the currently selected tab.